cca/vault_invenio/notes/develop.md

 Once running, visit https://127.0.0.1:5000 in a web browser. **Note**: The server is using a self-signed SSL certificate, so your browser will issue a warning that you will have to by-pass.

-The super admin is admin@inveniosoftware.org with password `password`, based on `RDM_RECORDS_USER_FIXTURE_PASSWORDS` in invenio.cfg.
-If not, [reset the password](https://inveniordm.docs.cern.ch/customize/vocabularies/users/#change-password).
-You may need to `invenio users activate admin@inveniosoftware.org` the account before it can authenticate.
+The super admin is vault@cca.edu with password "password", this comes from app_data/users.yaml.

 ## Theme & Templates